-A grey palette exists for the power-up switches, present in both the e-Reader room and the World-e map.
+A grey palette exists for the e-Switches, present in both the e-Reader room and the World-e map.

-These are stored in the ROM and should be displayed on the e-Reader screen when a switch card is scanned, but this never happens.
+These are stored in the ROM and should be displayed on the e-Reader screen when an e-Switch card is scanned, but this never happens.
 It's too bad, as these are some nice graphics.